NeoVance/Optopus/README.md

 I'm not sure if those bizarre end-user cases *should* be supported, but they aren't as of now.

+Rather incidentally, it will however accept:

+`./script -xyzb foo` assuming -b acceptsArgument() although I think this usage is silly

 Supports "--" for end-of-options GNU pseudo-standard

 `--help`, `-h`, `-?` will default to a help page generated from the `description()` method of options.